Climate Action Plan 2015-2030

 Goal: 40% reduction

 Norðurál is an international company with partners and customers all over the world.
 While work-related travels by its employees abroad for Norðurál are inevitable, the company emphasizes keeping air travels at a minimum, for instance by improving its teleconference facilities.
+In 2020 and 2021, air travels declined sharply due to the pandemic.

 Action 5: Revisions of the process of air travel approval.
 Employees must provide adequate reasoning for the need for overseas travel.